nkasmanoff/dm2gal/README.md

 | 8 | Further analysis on the outputs | /Notebooks/ | - |

-[1] With Python x.x.x and PyTorch x.x.x, see dm2gal.yaml for more details
+[1] With Python x.x.x, PyTorch x.x.x, and Pytorch-Lightning x.x.x.
+See dm2gal.yaml for more details